Sigmmma/c20/src/content/h1/tags/readme.md

 * H1A in MCC restores [shader_transparent_generic][] functionality and Keyes' uniform.

 # Tag structure
+Each tag class is a binary (non-text) data structure with a fixed layout and size.

 ## Tag references and paths
 A _tag path_ is like a URL for a tag.
-References from one tag file to another are stored as tag paths with an accompanying [engine ID](#engine-ids) for the type.
-For example, the path `levels\test\tutorial\tutorial` and engine ID `sbsp` is how the tutorial [scenario][] references its [BSP][scenario_structure_bsp].
+References from one tag file to another are stored as tag paths with an accompanying [group ID](#group-ids) for the type.
+For example, the path `levels\test\tutorial\tutorial` and group ID `sbsp` is how the tutorial [scenario][] references its [BSP][scenario_structure_bsp].
 Tag paths are assumed relative to a `tags` directory, but are not literal filesystem paths since they don't contain an extension.

 Be careful when moving or renaming tag files; you may create "dead links" in other tags that referenced them.
 Either correct the broken references after moving tags, or use [invader-refactor][invader] to move tags safely.